RenaissanceMan06/WeatherApp/README.md

 # WeatherApp

-Created a fun WeatherApp that displays weather information for international cities.
+Created a fun WeatherApp utilizing OpenWeather API that displays weather information for international cities.
 Simply enter the name of the city to get weather information.